Parth8825/Parth8825/README.md

 - 👋 Hi, I’m Parth Darji
-- 👀 I’m interested in coding in c#, ASP.NET MVC, HTML, CSS, Javascript, React, Angular, and node.js.
+- 👀 I’m interested in coding in c#, ASP.NET MVC, HTML, CSS, Javascript, JQuery, React, Angular, and node.js.
 Mainly, I find more excitment when I spend most of the time in coding and creating an applications.
 - 💞️ I’m looking forward to collaborate on projects with others who have a same interest in C#, ASP.NET MVC or Javascript, React, Angular.
 - 📫 How to reach me: mail: